So you want THE shortcut to instant health after a crazy burnout?

 That way I get an overview of what I’m overfocusing on, and whether or not I’m still maintaining my work-life balance.

-The reason I do that is because I tend to focus a lot on the wealth aspect, not so much on the other two.
+The reason I do that is that I tend to focus a lot on the wealth aspect, not so much on the other two.

 That Sunday is also my calibration day.
 I talk to my core-self and figure out what it is that I truly want to do and I take the time to then plan it out.